Khris Middleton: 2020–21 season: Championship season

-2021–22 season: Season-ending injury
+2021–22 season: Third All-Star selection

 In the first game of the 2021–22 NBA season, Middleton scored 20 points and recorded 9 rebounds in a 127–104 blowout win over the Brooklyn Nets.
-On November 1, Middleton entered the NBA’s health and safety protocol after testing positive for COVID-19.
+On November 1, Middleton entered the NBA's health and safety protocol after testing positive for COVID-19.
 Middleton returned to the Bucks as they played the Lakers on November 17 after missing eight games.
 He scored 16 points and notched 6 assists, tying Ray Allen for the most made three-pointers in Milwaukee Bucks history.
 In the next game, against the Oklahoma City Thunder on November 19, he passed Allen with his first shot in a 96–89 victory.
 On December 13, Middleton hyperextended his knee in a loss against the Boston Celtics, and missed the following three games.
-On January 22, 2022, Middleton led the Bucks to a 133-127 win over the Sacramento Kings with a then-season-high 34 points.
+On January 22, 2022, Middleton led the Bucks to a 133–127 win over the Sacramento Kings with a then-season-high 34 points.
 On February 3, it was announced that Middleton had been selected as an All-Star for the 2022 NBA All-Star Game.
 On March 6, Middleton scored a season-high 44 points along with 8 rebounds and 5 assists in a 132–122 win against the Phoenix Suns.

-On April 20, in a Game 2 loss during Milwaukee’s first round postseason matchup against Chicago, Middleton suffered a medial collateral ligament sprain, which sidelined him for the rest of the playoffs.
-The Bucks beat the Bulls in five games, but lost the Eastern Conference semifinals to the Celtics in seven games.
+On April 20, in a game 2 loss during Milwaukee's first-round postseason matchup against Chicago, Middleton suffered a medial collateral ligament sprain, which sidelined him for the rest of the playoffs.
+The Bucks beat the Bulls in five games, but lost the Eastern Conference semi-finals to the Celtics in seven games.

 2022–23 season: Comeback

-On December 3, 2022, Middleton made his return after missing the first twenty games of the season while recovering from an off-season wrist surgery, finishing with 17 points and 7 assists during a 133–129 loss to the Los Angeles Lakers.
+On December 3, 2022, Middleton made his return after missing the first twenty games of the 2022–23 season while recovering from off-season wrist surgery, finishing with 17 points and 7 assists during a 133–129 loss to the Los Angeles Lakers.
 In December and January, Middleton missed eighteen consecutive games due to knee soreness.
-On February 4, 2023, Middleton scored a then season-high 24 points, along with seven rebounds and four assists in 20 minutes off the bench in a 123–115 win over the Miami Heat.
-On March 13, Middleton scored a season-high 31 points and delivered 9 assists in a 133–124 win over the Sacramento Kings.
+On February 4, 2023, Middleton recorded 24 points, seven rebounds and four assists in 20 minutes off the bench in a 123–115 win over the Miami Heat.
+On March 13, Middleton scored a then-season-high 31 points and delivered 9 assists in a 133–124 win over the Sacramento Kings.
+On March 27, Middleton scored a season-high 34 points, along with eight rebounds and five assists in a 126–117 win over the Detroit Pistons.

+On April 16, in the opening game of the playoffs Middleton posted 33 points, nine rebounds and four assists in a 130–117 loss against the Miami Heat.
+In game 5 of the series, Middleton scored 33 points, along with six rebounds and six assists but despite his effort, the Milwaukee Bucks lost 128–126 in overtime to the Heat.